johngodlee/geosci_linux_intro/geosci_linux_intro.md

 rm -r data
 ```

 Flags can be added to many commands to change their behaviour or add special inputs.
-Another command you can add to `rm` is the `-i` flag, which asks the user whether they really want to delete the file before deleting it, which is very useful __because `rm` deletes files irreversibly!__ I could delete `~/Documents/linux_notes.txt` using the `-i` flag:
+A useful flag for the `rm` command is `-i`, which asks the user whether they really want to delete the file before deleting it.
+Once again, the reason this is useful is because __`rm` deletes files irreversibly!__ I could delete `~/Documents/linux_notes.txt` using the `-i` flag:

 ```
 rm -i ~/Documents/linux_notes.txt